etnKlendathu/fty-common-logging/README.md

 * `WARN`  Designates potentially harmful situations.
 * `ERROR` Designates error events that might still allow the application to continue running.
 * `FATAL` Designates very severe error events that will presumably lead the application to abort.
+* `OFF`   Designates a special case of turning off the logging.

 with the following matching between the values of `BIOS_LOG_LEVEL`, if set, and the log4cplus level set by default then: